M64GitHub/flagZ/README.md

 Dead-simple flags to Zig structs—no fuss, flags: done!

 ## What It Does
-Parses CLI flags into your Zig struct.
-Strings (`[]u8`) are allocated, integers (`usize`) parsed, booleans flipped—call `flagz.parse()` to fill it, `flagz.deinit()` to clean up.
-Supports any fields you define!

 Parses CLI flags into your Zig struct—flag names match field names (e.g., `-name` fills `name`).
 Strings (`[]u8`) are allocated, integers (`usize`) parsed, booleans flipped—call `flagz.parse()` to fill it, `flagz.deinit()` to clean up.
 Supports any fields you define!

 ## Why flagZ?

 Because CLI args shouldn’t suck.
-Define your struct, defer

-Flag parsing in command-line tools can be a chore—loops, conditionals, type conversions, ugh!
-Enter **flagZ**, a Zig module that turns this mess into a one-liner: define a struct, call `flagz.parse()`, and boom—your flags are in, no fuss.
+Endless loops, conditionals, type juggling—ugh! **flagZ** flips the script: define a struct, and *that’s it*—your CLI interface is set, flags flow in, transparent as can be.
+No fuss.

 ## Example